-The portfolio which makes up the Ubique Fund is broken into two distinct, yet complimentary strategies.
-This diversification is just one of the way we are able to lower our expected risk and try to keep the equity curve as smooth as possible.
-Below you can click through to an in-depth look at how each strategy works and how it performs in isolation.
+The portfolio which makes up the Ubique Fund is broken into three distinct, yet complementary strategies.
+This diversification is just one of the ways we are able to lower our expected risk and try to keep the equity curve as smooth as possible.
+Below is a look at how each strategy works and what part it plays within Ubique

-Result statistics are based on annualised rolling returns over full calendar year periods
+Result statistics are based on non-annualised rolling returns over full calendar year periods

 The traditional fund model approach to fees is broken.
 It usually includes a 2% annual fee irrespective of performance and then an additional percentage of any profits generated in that period.
 However, with most funds underperforming the S&P500, and fund managers being able to charge their clients anyway, the net result isn't great for the investor.
 Warren Buffet even placed a $2m wager that over a ten year period, simply buying and holding the S&P500 would generate a higher net return for the investor than any aggregation of funds.
 He won the bet, mainly on the back of the fee's fund managers charge.

 We do things a little differently.
 There are no fees at all for simply letting us manage your money.
 We don't charge our clients anything until they have made a profit, it is that simple.
 If we don't make the client money then we don't make any.
 The net result is that even after fees, the average return to our clients far exceeds that of the market and the traditional 60/40 Portfolios.